 - Trigger Events and Anniversaries

-The second day of this training is a consultative process where the trainer/consultant helps the organization or community work to develop their customized team and plan.
+Our consultant can help your organization or community work to develop their customized team and plan.
 CTRI will develop a concise report of the work done and decisions made.
+Learn more here.

 Method of Delivery